atsaotsao/my-website/content/index.md

 I built it as a nest for all the treasures, artifacts, and unruly multitudes of myself; especially things that often feel too raw, too unpolished, or too odd to share anywhere else.

 It mirrors the spaces I’ve been intentionally seeking lately: ones that feel cozy, warm, and a contains a palpable aliveness.
-I hope it invites you to linger, maybe with tea in hand, to wander, to peruse, and take something with you—an insight, a gift, or anything that helps you in exactly where you are in this beautiful journey of life.
+I hope it invites you to linger, to roam, to wander, to peruse, and take something with you—an insight, a gift, or anything that helps you in exactly where you are in this beautiful journey of life.

 This is a space that is constantly evolving because I am constantly evolving.